-Easter means Spring and Spring-time means that summer is on the way!
-Palm trees, beach balls, and golden sand!
-I can’t wait!
+Easter means Spring and spring-time mean that summer is on the way!
+Palm trees, beach balls, and golden sand.
+I can’t wait.

 69. Fruit Eggs

-Another creative way to decorate your Easter eggs this year!
-This idea is especially cool if you fill the fruit eggs with little fruit candies and toys!
+Another creative way to decorate your Easter eggs this year.
+This idea is especially cute if you fill the fruit eggs with little fruit candies and toys.
 It will make opening them up a lot of fun.

 70. Giant Bunny Balloons